rwood/pam-nextcloud/README.md

 auth    sufficient  pam_unix.so try_first_pass
 ```

+Since we configure `common-auth`, this applies to all services that include it (SSH, sudo, desktop login, etc.).

-See the `pam-config-examples/` directory for complete configuration examples.
+See the `pam-config-examples/common-auth` file for the complete configuration example.

 ## Configuration Options